sno2/xlang/README.md

 # --fuzz to enable fuzz testing
 ```

-Run the tests against RefLang and Typelang:
+Run the tests against RefLang and TypeLang:

 ```
 zig build test -Dreflang_source=../path/to/reflang -Dtypelang_source=../path/to/typelang